 With the rise of digitization, online hackers have more opportunities to get their hands on your data than ever before.
-Over 1,000 data breaches were reported in 2020 alone.
-Even companies with robust security systems are vulnerable.
-For example, Equifax’s 2017 data breach placed 147 million Americans’ personal information at risk.
+More than 3,150 data breaches were reported in 2024, affecting over 1.7 billion individuals.
+The average cost of a data breach reached $4.88 million in 2024, and even companies with robust security systems are vulnerable.
+For example, the 2024 Change Healthcare breach affected an estimated 190 million individuals, making it the largest healthcare data breach in history.

 If your data is exposed in a data breach, hackers can use it to apply for new credit accounts in your name, potentially damaging your credit score in the process.
 You may not even realize that there’s a new account on your credit report until it’s too late.